JSubelj/g910-gkey-macro-support/docs/Configuration.md

 As of version 0.2.5 the default language set in keyboard_mapping is `en`.
 In earlier versions the default keyboard_mapping was set to `si` for slovene, because the author of this package is from [Slovenia](https://en.wikipedia.org/wiki/Slovenia).
-If you have an other keyboard layout configured in your system you need to change this in the configuration accordingly.
+If you have another keyboard layout configured in your system you need to change this in the configuration accordingly.

 ## Location
 Config created on setup is located in: `/etc/g910-gkeys/config.json`